KoenLBekx/laconic/laconic.md

 > If more than one operation is needed in operand 2, use the ; combinator operator or enclose the `W` operator's operands in parentheses.

-> Besides finding a falsy value when re-evaluation its 1st operand, the `W` operator will also stop repeating iterations if
+> Besides finding a falsy value when re-evaluation its 1st operand, the `W` operator will also stop repeating iterations if a `B` operation in the current or a nested loop requests a loop break.

->> - the maximum number of iterations set by the `Z#loops` operation have been done (default = 10,000) - this is a protection against vicious loops;<br/>
+> If the maximum number of iterations set by the `Z#loops` operation have been run (default = 10,000), the `W` operator will raise an error - this is a protection against vicious loops.<br/>
->> - a `B` operation in the current or a nested loop requests a loop break.

 > e.g:<br/>
 <pre>
     $0 10